bigeasy/bigeasy/README.md

 can use [Conference](https://github.com/bigeasy/conference) to implement a map/reduce, which ends up being a useful concept in consensus applications, allowing you to take actions based on whether or not all participants have been notified.
-[Addendum](https://github.com/bigeasy/addendum) is a proof-of-concept application that implements the `etcd` interface in Node.js using Paxos instead of Raft.
+Currently sketching out [Addendum](https://github.com/bigeasy/addendum) as a proof-of-concept for this consensus work that implements the `etcd` interface in Node.js using Paxos instead of Raft.

 A packet parsing module.